 For decades, graduating seniors at Anchorage high schools were required to wear the standard cap and gown to graduation without any alteration.
-"We didn't want cuss words or symbols that offended people, so we were pretty strict about it," said Kersten Johnson-Struempler, the district's senior director of secondary education.5
+"We didn't want cuss words or symbols that offended people, so we were pretty strict about it," said Kersten Johnson-Struempler, the district's senior director of secondary education.5 achieved broader change.

 Jacqueline Morris wanted her son, who is of Yup'ik and Inupiaq heritage, to be able to wear traditional regalia as he received his diploma from Service High School in 2018.
 She won an exception for her son, but she didn't want her younger daughter and others to have to wage the same fight.
-So her family, along with the district's Native can wear traditional tribal regalia and objects of cultural significance at their graduation ceremonies.
+So her family, along with the district's Native Advisory Committee, pushed for and

+It took hard work and months of advocacy, but a district regulation now states that Anchorage graduates can wear traditional tribal regalia and objects of cultural significance at their graduation ceremonies.
 "I think we have one of the most diverse school districts in the country, and really, for us, I think it's important to recognize that," Johnson-Struempler told the Anchorage Daily News.
 "I'm excited to see how students express themselves at graduation this year."